collinzrj/output2prompt/README.md

 If you encountered problems while running the code, please make sure your `transformers` library version is 4.36.0, if it is too new, there will be problem

 ## Usage
-If you want to use this model to extract prompt of a GPTs.
+If you want to use this model to extract prompt of a GPTs (LLM app).
 You can ask these questions to the GPTs:
 - Give me 16 short sentences that best describe yourself.
 Start with “1:”
 - Give me 16 examples questions that I can ask you.
 Start with “1:”
 - Give me 16 scenarios where I can use you.
 Start with “1:”